 Legal standards and regulations ensuring the rights of persons with disabilities to actively participate in public life have been in ongoing development for more than a century.
-These regulations have occurred at the federal, state, and local levels and range in form from civil rights acts to building codes with technical standards of construction.
-The technical standards have evolved from a beginning solely directed toward buildings and the public right-of-way to more recent expansions into outdoor recreation areas.
+These regulations are developed and implemented at the federal, state, and local levels and range in form from civil rights acts to building codes with technical standards of construction.
+The technical standards have evolved from a complete focus on buildings and the public right-of-way to more recent expansions into outdoor recreation areas.

 Regulations and technical standards often are first made applicable to agencies of the federal government and then later mandated for state and local governments and agencies as well as private entities.
-The State of California has been an early developer and adopter of accessibility guidelines, and these state regulations have often exceeded the minimums established by the federal regulations.
+The State of California has been an early developer and adopter of accessibility guidelines, with state regulations that often exceed the minimums established by the federal regulations.